ckeditor/ckeditor4-docs/docs/guide/dev/integration/angular/README.md

 ## Editor Instance

-In most cases there is no need to break the encapsulation provided by the CKEditor 4 Angular component as the editor configuration and event handlers are configurable via the component's properties.
+In most cases there is no need to break the encapsulation provided by the CKEditor 4 Angular component as the WYSIWYG editor configuration and event handlers are configurable via the component's properties.
 However, if you need access to the {@linkapi CKEDITOR.editor} object, you can use the `instance` property of the component's instance:

 ```typescript
 component.instance.getData();